napat-songtawee/tutorial/README.md

 - learn how to create remote repo
 - learn how to clone the repo
 - learn how to push
-- learn how to discard change
+- learn how to discard changes
+- learn how to add after edit
+- learn how to push multiple commits